ondat/documentation/docs/install/microsoft-azure-aks.md

 * 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
 * Make sure your AKS cluster uses [Ubuntu](https://ubuntu.com/) as the default node operating system with an optimised kernel.
 Any Ubuntu-based node operating system with a kernel version greater than `4.15.0-1029-azure` is compatible with Ondat

-### 2 - Client Tools Prerequisits
+### 2 - Client Tools Prerequisites

-The following CLI utilities are install on your local machine and available in your `$PATH`:
+The following CLI utilities are installed on your local machine and available in your `$PATH`:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)